Joker-7-7/DicomSTLConverter/README.md

-This little program converts DICOM file to STL model.
+This little program converts DICOM file to STL model using VTK framework.

 Below is an example of conversion.